HexadecimalNibble/docs/docs/roadrunner/trajectories/headingtangent.md

 ```

 ### Spline Heading
 The heading changes in accordance with the spline throughout a trajectory.
-The start tangent can be specified with a `setTangent()` function before the trajectory movement otherwise it is the heading from the end of the previous trajectory (see below) CHECK THIS.
+The start heading is simply the current heading (end heading of previous trajectory movement).
 The end heading is specified in the trajectory function.

 #### Examples
 ```java